126511/groteprogrammeer-ARCHIVE/README.md

-Dit is chris z'n branch.
-Welcome!
-And have fun :)

-- Loggin' in and out
-- An index page for logged in users and for logged out ones
-- A way to view and store HTML pages in the database, instead of having millions of HTML pages and thus dynamically generating the urls therefor
-- Storing the latest page a user's visited
-- Register users

 WEBAPPS:
 - files: show HTML files so that users can read them
 - home: basic utils of the website, like loggin in and out and signing up